Notley High School

 Notley High School & Braintree Sixth Form is situated in Braintree in Essex, England.
 The school was built in the early 1970s.

-Notley High School was an 11–16 school until September 2009, when Braintree Sixth Form opened for 16- to 19-year-old students.
+Notley High School was an 11-18 school with combined sixth form until 1992, when the combined sixth form was closed and all sixth form pupils went to the new Braintree Tertiary College.
+It was then for ages 11–16 school until September 2009, when Braintree Sixth Form opened for 16- to 19-year-old students.
 In August 2009, the school became an academy.

 Notley High School is the lead partner in the Braintree Sixth Form, which is a purpose-built post-16 provision for the youth of Braintree.
 It opened in September 2009 admitting students from Notley High School and other local schools.

-Recent Ofsted visits reported the school as “inadequate”.
+Recent Ofsted visits reported the school as “Requires Improvement”.